Body Image After a Mastectomy

 We stood up after my wardrobe malfunction, I held the broken side of my dress to remain covered and we went to the restroom for repair.
 We were both laughing as she got to work repairing my broken strap with those safety pins.
 I said to her, “I feel like telling my plastic surgeon I almost gave him a free advertising moment!”

 I do feel better about my body image and I wouldn’t trade one minute of my decision to have breast reconstruction surgery.
-I just know now in my emergency bag, I’ll be adding safety pins to the mix.
+Now in my emergency bag, I’ll be adding safety pins to the mix.
 The improved body image I experienced after breast reconstruction gave me the sense of humor to deal with this moment in a positive light.

 No matter what choice someone makes around reconstruction, feeling comfortable in your own skin is such an important part of being grounded in who you are.
 Wardrobe malfunctions included!